 What's New in Visual Studio 2017

-Here is a high-level recap of the changes we've made since Visual Studio 2015:
+Here's a high-level recap of the changes we've made since our previous version, Visual Studio 2015:

 - Redefined fundamentals.
 A new setup experience means that you can install more quickly and install what you want when you need it.
 Whether you want to load large solutions and projects, or work on folders of code, or even a single file of code, Visual Studio starts faster.
 And, Visual Studio helps you stay focused on the big picture, especially for teams embracing DevOps.

 - Performance and productivity.
 We have focused on new and modern mobile, cloud, and desktop development capabilities.
 And, we've also improved the overall acquisition, performance, and general developer productivity experiences.
 Visual Studio starts faster, is more responsive, and uses less memory than before.